Agile-Solutions-GB-Ltd/automatic-eureka/README.md

 probably want to use continuous delivery (CD) to run that application in some environment.

 #### Continuous Integration (CI) for Utilities
 We might want to use software packages for our pipelines as utilities, why?
-If we can develop and release our pipeline code utilities it allows us to control the use of these utilities, via the version, and also simplify and make our pipeline code more readable, for example `agileup` might be a useful python package that we have written.
+If we can develop and follow **B.C.T.R.P.S** with pipeline code utilities also it allows us to control the use of these utilities via the version.
+Also we can simplify and make our pipeline code more readable, for example `agileup` might be a useful python package that we have written.

 ```shell
 tasks: